 Why wouldn’t we fund it?

-Also, there are registers for emergency medical essential power to make sure the power suppliers are aware of people with disabilities who have specific power needs.
-Please talk to your myNDIS contact if you need help to get on to another government scheme.
-For more information about emergency medical essential power in your area please refer to the links below, or your state or territory government website:
+There are registers for emergency medical essential power to make sure the power suppliers are aware of people with disabilities who have specific power needs.

 Case example

-Jane is 7 years old.
-She has an acquired brain injury and is paralysed on one side of her body.
-This means she has difficulty breathing.
 Jane relies on suctioning equipment to keep her airways clear and prevent aspiration pneumonia.
-The suction equipment is powered by electricity and she needs access to it wherever she goes.
+The portable suction equipment is powered by electricity and she needs access to it wherever she goes.

 There have been a series of power disruptions in the area where Jane lives.
 Her mother, who is Jane’s child representative, asks us for funding for: